colinswrath/WindsOfTheNorth/gameplayguide/creatingcharacter.markdown

 Otherwise, you may select no and just continue through the normal Skyrim intro.

-# Deciding Your Build
----

 # Racial Changes
 ---
-TODO-Screenshot of character creator

 No matter which option you chose above, you are going to have to pick a race and create your character.

 Choosing your race is a big part of building your character.
 As in classic Skyrim fashion, you can still make do with any race work for whatever build you are wanting to do.\